-- Ability to administer the TOE locally and remotely; - Ability to configure the access banner; - Ability to configure the session inactivity time before session termination or locking; - Ability to update the TOE, and to verify the updates using [digital signature, hash comparison] capability prior to installing those updates; - Ability to configure the authentication failure parameters for FIA_AFL.1; - Generate a PSK-based CAK and install it in the device; - Manage the Key Server to create, delete, and activate MKA participants [as specified in 802.1X, sections]

-9.13 and 9.16 (cf. MIB object ieee8021XKayMkaParticipantEntry) and section.
-12.2 (cf. function createMKA())];

-- Specify a lifetime of a CAK; - Enable, disable, or delete a PSK-based CAK using [CLI management commands]; - Cause Key Server to generate a new group CAK (i.e., rekey the CA) using [CLI management commands]; - Configure the number of failed administrator authentication attempts that will cause an account to be locked out [Manually unlock a locked administrator account]; - [ - Ability to start and stop services; - Ability to configure audit behaviour (e.g. changes to storage locations for audit; changes to behaviour when local audit storage space is full); - Ability to manage the cryptographic keys: - Ability to configure the cryptographic functionality; - Ability to configure thresholds for SSH rekeying; - Ability to configure the lifetime for IPsec SAs; - Ability to re-enable an Administrator account; - Ability to set the time which is used for time-stamps; - Ability to configure the reference identifier for the peer; - Ability to manage the TOE's trust store and designate X509.v3 certificates as trust anchors: - Ability to import X.509v3 certificates to the TOE's trust store
+- Ability to administer the TOE locally and remotely; - Ability to configure the access banner; - Ability to configure the session inactivity time before session termination or locking; - Ability to update the TOE, and to verify the updates using [digital signature] capability prior to installing those updates; - Ability to configure the authentication failure parameters for FIA_AFL.1; - Generate a PSK-based CAK and install it in the device; - Manage the Key Server to create, delete, and activate MKA participants [as specified in 802.1X, sections 9.13 and 9.16 (cf. MIB object ieee8021XKayMkaParticipantEntry) and section.
+12.2 (cf. function createMKA())]; - Specify a lifetime of a CAK; - Enable, disable, or delete a PSK-based CAK using [CLI management commands]; - • - Configure the number of failed Administrator authentication attempts that will cause an account to be locked out [Configure the time interval for administrator lockout due to excessive authentication failures]; - • - o Ability to modify the behaviour of the transmission of audit data to an external IT entity; - Ability to manage the cryptographic keys: - Ability to configure the cryptographic functionality; - Ability to configure thresholds for SSH rekeying; - Ability to configure the lifetime for IPsec SAs; - o Ability to set the time which is used for time-stamps; - Ability to configure the reference identifier for the peer; - Ability to manage the TOE's trust store and designate X509.v3 certificates as trust anchors; - o Ability to import X.509v3 certificates to the TOE's trust store; - Ability to manage the trusted public keys database

-5.2.4.6 FMT_SMR.2 Restrictions on Security Roles
+5.2.4.5 FMT SMR.2 Restrictions on Security Roles